Cutaneous B-Cell Lymphoma (CBCL)Overview

 B-cell lymphomas account for 85 percent of all NHL cases in the United States.
 The disease affects men and women equally, and can affect any age group.
 There are many different forms of B-cell lymphoma.

 Primary Cutaneous Follicle Center Lymphoma is the most common type of CBCL.
 These skin lymphomas develop slowly over months or years.
-They usually appear on the head, neck, or trunk of the body as single or multiple tumors or nodules with a pink or reddish appearance.
+They usually appear on the head, neck, or torso of the body as a red-brown pimply rash or nodules.

 Primary Cutaneous Marginal Zone B-cell Lymphoma is the second most common form of CBCL.
-This slow-growing lymphoma appears as pink or red lesions, nodules, and/or tumors, most commonly found on the extremities, although they can occur anywhere on the body.
+This slow-growing lymphoma appears as pink or red lesions, nodules, and/or tumors, most commonly found on the torso or arms.

 Primary Cutaneous Diffuse Large B-cell Lymphoma, Leg-type is less common than other CBCLs, but is usually more aggressive (fast-growing), developing over weeks or months.
-This lymphoma usually appears as red or bluish-red lesions on the lower legs, although lesions can occur on any part of the body.
+This lymphoma usually appears as solitary or multiple tumor nodules on the legs and/or torso.
+The lesions frequently grow into large tumors that extend deep into the body.
 The lesions frequently grow into large tumors that extend deep into the body.
 The lesions may become open sores and spread outside the skin more frequently than the slow-growing CBCLs.

 Primary Cutaneous Diffuse Large B-cell Lymphoma, Other describes a group of very rare lymphomas, including intravascular large B-cell lymphoma, T-cell rich large B-cell lymphoma, plasmablastic lymphoma, and anaplastic B-cell lymphoma.
-Although these lymphomas usually appear on the head, trunk, and extremities, they are almost always systemic lymphomas with cutaneous symptoms and thus do not truly fit among the CBCLs.
+These lymphomas usually appear on the head, torso, and extremities.

-Treatment selection for CBCL depends on symptoms, general health, and stage of disease.
-Depending on the number of lesions present, primary cutaneous follicle center lymphoma and cutaneous marginal zone lymphoma may be observed or treated locally with either radiation or surgery.
-Secondary therapy for relapsed CBCL that recurs following initial remission can include observation, surgery, topical treatments, injected steroids, or radiation.
+Treatment selection for CBCL depends on the type of CBCL, the patient’s symptoms and overall health, and the stage of the disease.
+Depending on the number of lesions present, primary cutaneous follicle center lymphoma and cutaneous marginal zone B-cell lymphoma may be observed (a method known as “ watch and wait ”) or treated locally with either radiation therapy or surgery.
+Secondary therapy for relapsed (disease returns after treatment) CBCL can include observation, surgery, topical treatments, injected steroids, or radiation.
 Slow-growing CBCLs rarely transform into more aggressive types of lymphoma.
-For diseases that become widespread or systemic, a variety of chemotherapy regimens may be used.
+For diseases that become widespread (systemic), a variety of regimens may be used.
 In these cases, therapies such as rituximab (Rituxan), either alone or in combination with chemotherapy, are often used.

 There is no known best treatment strategy for the more aggressive types of CBCL, such as cutaneous diffuse large B-cell lymphoma, leg type.
 For single tumors, radiation is often effective, as are combinations of chemotherapy, or radiation and chemotherapy given sequentially.
-Like other aggressive forms, R-CHOP (rituximab, cyclophosphamide, doxorubicin hydrochloride, vincristine sulfate, prednisone) plus radiation therapy is commonly used to treat this type of B-cell lymphoma.
+Similar to other B-cell NHLs, R-CHOP (rituximab, cyclophosphamide, doxorubicin, vincristine, and prednisone) plus radiation therapy is commonly used to treat CBCL that has spread and become a more generalized lymphoma.
 Clinical trials are also often recommended.
 All of these treatments usually result in disease remission; however, relapse is common.

 Clinical trials are crucial in identifying effective drugs and determining optimal doses for lymphoma patients.
 Patients interested in participating in a clinical trial should talk to their physician or contact LRF's Helpline for an individualized clinical trial search by calling (800) 500-9976 or emailing email@example.com.

-LRF offers a wide range of resources that address treatment options, the latest research advances, and ways to cope with all aspects of lymphoma.
-LRF also provides many educational activities, from in-person meetings to teleconferences and webcasts.
+LRF offers a wide range of resources that address treatment options, the latest research advances, and ways to cope with all aspects of lymphoma, including our award-winning mobile app.
+LRF also provides many educational activities, from in-person meetings to teleconferences and webcasts, as well as E-Updates that provide the latest disease-specific news and treatment options.
 For more information about any of these resources, visit the website at www.lymphoma.org or contact the Helpline at (800) 500-9976 or firstname.lastname@example.org.